robertosequeira/notes/git.md

   pick 94c9d8e Commit file 5
   ```

-Then you have to specify which commits you want to update
+Then using `reword` you have to specify which commits you want to update

   ```
   reword 47d0ddc Commit file 3
   pick 4e42d63 Commit file 4
   pick 94c9d8e Commit file 5
   ```

-Once you continue you are going to be asked for the new commit message
+Once you save the changes and close the file the rebase will continue and you are going to be asked for the new commit message for the commit you marked with `reword`.

+Finally you need to push the changes, if you branch was already published you will have to `git push -f` in order to update the remote with you local changes.
+If your branch was not publishe then you can `git push`.

 ------